The BEF Symplectic Form: A Lagrangian Perspective: Introduction

 In physics, phase space is a powerful concept that geometrizes the information about states, dynamics, and conserved charges \cite{Arnold2007}.
 Although, a priori, it is not obvious that a phase space can be defined for all systems, most physically interesting systems do admit such a structure. \\ In classical mechanics, the canonical way of defining phase space is as the space of initial data for the equations governing the dynamics.
 However, this requires specifying a time slice on which the data are defined \cite{Arnold2007,Crnkovic:1986ex}.
 This perspective has two drawbacks: First, the choice of time slices appears to break covariance.
 For example, in relativistic classical field theory, choosing a particular time coordinate breaks Lorentz covariance and treats time as a special direction.
 The second problem arises for theories such as string theory, or more generally for theories that are nonlocal or involve infinitely many derivatives in the Lagrangian.
 In such cases, the canonical definition of phase space becomes problematic, since the theory may be nonlocal in time and may not admit a well-defined Cauchy initial value problem.

 An alternative approach is to define phase space as the space of solutions to the equations of motion of the theory \cite{Crnkovic:1986ex}.
-With this definition, covariance is manifest, and we therefore refer to it as the covariant phase space \cite{Crnkovic:1986ex,LeeWald1990,Iyer:1994ys,Wald:1990mme}.
+With this definition, covariance is manifest, and we therefore refer to it as the covariant phase space \cite{Crnkovic:1986ex,LeeWald1990,Iyer:1994ys,Wald:1990mme, Golshani:2026lvc, Adami:2024gdx}.
 Moreover, this definition is consistent with the canonical one whenever the equations of motion admit a well-posed initial value problem.
-In that case, the space of initial data is in one-to-one correspondence with the space of solutions.
+In that case, the space of inequivalent initial data sets is in one-to-one correspondence with the space of solutions.
 In this way, we bypass the first problem.

 Furthermore, one can define a symplectic structure by introducing a closed and non-degenerate two-form on the space of solutions.
 This symplectic structure can be constructed in a covariant manner: It is obtained by integrating a conserved $(d-1)$-form over a Cauchy surface.
-Importantly, although the construction involves a choice of hypersurface, the resulting symplectic structure is independent of this choice due to its covariant definition.
+Importantly, although the construction involves a choice of hypersurface, the resulting symplectic structure is independent of this choice since it is closed.

 The second problem, however, is more subtle.
 For nonlocal theories, it is not immediately clear how to define a symplectic structure, since the usual notion of locality in time, which underlies the standard construction may fail.
 In particular, the absence of a well-defined local Cauchy problem makes it unclear how to localize degrees of freedom.
 Non-local deformations in general quantum field theories and string field theories were studied in \cite{Chiaffrino:2021uyd, Schnabl:2023dbv, Schnabl:2024fdx, Stettinger:2024hkp, Erbin:2023hcs, Maccaferri:2024puc, Munster:2012gy, Moeller:2010mh}.
 There has also been a lot of work on the initial value problem \cite{Erbin:2021hkf} as well as the boundary problem \cite{Firat:2024kxq, Stettinger:2024uus, Maccaferri:2025orz, Maccaferri:2025onc} in string field theory and related toy models, but still open questions remain.